The Curriculum of the Shimer Great Books School

 A significant majority of Shimer School graduates complete their degree with double majors, and a significant number achieve additional minor concentrations as well.
-We are thus able to prepare students generally for whatever life or work will serve up, but allow them ample time as well to gain the more specialized knowledge and skills offered through the dozens of major programs of study at North Central College.
+We are thus able to prepare students generally for whatever life or work might serve up, but allow them ample time also to gain the more specialized knowledge and skills offered through the dozens of major programs of study at North Central College.

 How to Apply

 Shimer Great Books School at North Central College accepts home-school diplomas and transfer applications in addition to freshman applications, international student applications and veteran applications.